EQS-CMS: Covestro AG: Release of a capital market information

 The number of shares bought back daily and the daily volume-weighted average share prices are as follows:

-The total volume of shares which have been bought back in the course of the 3rd tranche share buyback program in the period from May 17, 2023 until and including June 23, 2023 amounts to a number of 1,079,825 shares.
+The third tranche of the share buyback program was completed as of June 29, 2023.
+The total volume of shares which have been bought back in the course of the third tranche of the share buyback program in the period from May 17, 2023 until and including June 29, 2023 amounts to a number of 1,208,035 shares.
+The average purchase price per share was 40.8147.
+In total, treasury shares were repurchased at a total price of 49,305,572.32 (excluding incidental acquisition costs).

-The total volume of shares which have been bought back in the course of the share buyback program in the period from March 21, 2022 until and including June 23, 2023 amounts to a number of 4,559,781 shares.
+The total volume of shares which have been bought back in the course of the three tranches of the share buyback program in the period from March 21, 2022 until and including June 29, 2023 amounts to a number of 4,687,991 shares, corresponding to 2.4% of the company's stock capital.

 The purchase of the shares of Covestro AG was carried out by a bank that has been commissioned by Covestro AG; the shares are purchased on the electronic trading platform of the Frankfurt Stock Exchange (Xetra).